CPR: A Critical Skill Set for Everyone

 What Does CPR Consist of?

 CPR is a coordinated effort that involves three essential components: chest compressions, rescue breaths, and the use of an AED.
-Each of these plays a crucial role in maintaining oxygenation and circulation in the victim's body.
+These specific skills are crucial for maintaining oxygenation and circulation in the victim’s body.

 1. Chest Compressions